rinilali/SalaryPredictionPortfolio/README.md

    ### Model Evaluation using Visualization

-   Created visualizations using the actual and the predicted values from the training data.
+   Created visualizations using the actual and the predicted values from the training/testing data.

    ***For Multiple Linear Regression***